xplorer1/xplorer1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Chijioke Ugwuanyi, a Machine Learning and Software Engineer currently pursuing my M.Sc. in Information Technology at Carnegie Mellon University.
-I'm passionate about advancing AI research and developing robust machine learning systems that can make a real-world impact.
+I am Chijioke Ugwuanyi, a Machine Learning and Software Engineer currently pursuing my M.Sc. in Information Technology at Carnegie Mellon University.
+I am interested in applied machine learning, and all the wonderful applications that can be build on top of AI in general, and machine learning in particular.
+My current work involve agentic-ai and AI automation, and generally building applications on top of and around AI.

-My research and career interests focus on AI for social impact.
-I'm particularly interested in research and in building systems that address the real-life impacts of the use of AI.
+I hold a masters degree in Information Technology from Carnegie Mellon Univerisity.

 If you are interested in what I do, and you want to connect, you can reach me via [email](cugwuany@andrew.cmu.edu), [LinkedIn](https://linkedin.com/in/chijiokeugwuanyi13), or [Twitter](https://twitter.com/maziugwuanyi).